RV Propane Heater – All You Need To Know

 When the motor won’t run:

-If the heater is turned on and the temperature in the rig is definitely below what the thermostat is set to, you should at least still hear the blower motor kick on.
+If the heater is turned on and the temperature in the rig is below where the thermostat is set, you should at least still hear the blower motor kick on.
 If you don’t, you have some sort of electrical issue.

 The first thing you’ll want to do is check the furnace fuse.
 If it’s blown out, a simple fuse replacement should solve your problem and get you up and running again.